 Service accounts are a significant source of concern for many organizations because they are often established with a static password that, if not encrypted, can be read by any system administrator.
-These accounts can then be used interactively by a malicious actor and possibly used for lateral movement to other servers in the organization.
-Including service accounts in the corporate data loss protection tools, such as authentication monitoring for anomalies, can guard against such vulnerabilities.
-A better practice is to migrate static service accounts to APIs that typically impose a strict security and monitoring regime.
+If their access rights are not tightly scoped, these accounts can then be used interactively by a malicious actor and possibly used for lateral movement to other servers in the organization's network.
+If corporate data loss protection extends to service accounts, tools such as authentication monitoring for anomalies can guard against such vulnerabilities.
+User behavior analysis tools baseline the normal activity on an account; any deviation from this will generate an alert to the event monitoring system.
+Alternatively, static service accounts can be migrated to APIs that typically impose a strict security and monitoring regime.

-Note: the term 'service account' (a non-human account) is sometimes misused to describe an account accessed periodically by a service person, e.g., an HVAC technician.
-Such accounts are user accounts and are not addressed in this document.
-Note that because these personnel are often external to a company and therefore not in the IAM data store, a 'generic account' is sometimes established for any person in the service company to use.
-This convenient approach is an issue for the IAM environment.
-There is no place for generic accounts in the modern organization and they should not be used.
+Note: the term 'service account' is sometimes used to describe an account accessed periodically by a service person, e.g., an HVAC technician.
+Such accounts are user accounts and should be addressed in a company's IAM strategy.
+They are not addressed in this document.